mm80843/T3.5/docs/bp_9.md

 ### Capabilities

-This builds on the regulation and procurement capabilities of the developers / purchaser of services.
+This is based on the regulatory and procurement capabilities of developers/buyers of services.

 ### Restrictions and limitations

-This basic procurement packs do not exist yet.
+These basic procurement packages do not yet exist.
-This could be a further development for Probono.
+This could be another development for Probono.
 Budgetary issues are the main obstacle.
-The cheapest solution can take advantage of the safest one in terms of epidemiology in the absence of a binding standard
+In the absence of a mandatory standard, the cheapest solution may be the safest in terms of epidemiology

 ### Transmission